 However, don’t jeapardise those blossoming friendships for the want of a little consideration.
 Skiing for practical purposes has been used for almost five millennia and there is a recognised etiquette on the slopes that is partly to prevent danger, but also to ensure that life is pleasant for everyone.

 So let’s start where you will – at the bottom.
+Make sure you are renting the right equipment for your body.
+You may need to ask yourself, “What size snowboard do I need?”
+Most ski resorts will have shops and professionals to help you find the proper equipment.
 Gondolas can get very crowded, so be patient and polite, and don’t queue-jump to catch up with your group.
 Shouted conversations across the cabin can be irritating, while inappropriate language is unacceptable!
-Most resorts ban smoking, but even if not, you should refrain at this point – no one will want your habit literally in their face.

 If you are experienced in this exhilarating winter sport, have some regard for those who aren’t.
 Don’t deter beginners, whether single or in a class, by shooting past them, and do stop to help anyone who has had a spill.
 Be aware that the person in front has right of way, with the onus on you to avoid them, and if you’re the one leading the way, be thoughtful.
 In the same vein, skiers haven’t signed up for an obstacle course, so if you have to stop halfway, keep safely to the side, but stay visible.